xantari/PinCab.Configurator/readme.md

 	c.
 Hook into PuPmedia.php on VPinball.com to fetch media as well
 	d.
 Hook into PinballX's media library (if you have defined your GameEx credentials)
 5. P-Roc settings read/write/validation
-6. Manual settings output info for Pinball FX2/FX3 (so you can just type the values into the program to match your DMD position)
 7. Pinball Y settings read/write/validation